abagames/literate-diff-viewer/docs/literate-diff-viewer/README.md

 ## How to use literate-diff-viewer

 This article explains how to use literate-diff-viewer.
-Literate diff is a source code description method influenced by [Literate programming](https://en.wikipedia.org/wiki/Literate_programming) and [Literate commits](http://www.petecorey.com/blog/2016/07/11/literate-commits/).

 ### Placing files